Committees of the Faculty

 Faculty/Staff Benefits Committee

-The Faculty/Staff Benefits Committee is chaired by the Vice President for Human Resources and includes the Associate Provost, members of Human Resources' staff, three faculty members and three staff representatives.
-It makes recommendations to the President regarding the allocation of compensation among salary and fringe benefits.
+The Faculty/Staff Benefits Committee (FSBC), is chaired by the Vice President for Human Resources and includes the Associate Provost, the Vice President for Finance, members of Human Resources staff, three faculty members, and three staff representatives.
+The FSBC advises the Vice President for Human Resources on matters related to the College's employee benefits programs.

 Fellowships and Prizes Committee*